rh-openshift-ansible-better-together/dev-track/README.md

 To view the build's progress, expand `Builds` on the sidebar in the OpenShift UI and click `Builds` underneath that.
 Click on the widget-factory pipeline.
 You'll probably find that it is still pending and that there are no build logs displayed.
 This simply means that Jenkins is not ready yet, and when it is, the build will start and logs will display (you should see `View Logs` underneath the build number).

-Once you see the `View Logs` on the UI, you'll need to confirm the security exception and log into Jenkins.
+Click the `View Logs` link once it appears in the UI (it will appear under the build number).
+You'll need to confirm the security exception and log into Jenkins.
 The credentials are the same as your OpenShift username and password.
+Note that this may take a few minutes as Jenkins is running preliminary tasks.

+When you log into Jenkins, you should immediately be taken to the Jenkins build.
+This build is building the Java application with maven and deploying the WidgetFactory application with Ansible.
+You can expect this build to take around 5 minutes.

-When the app started up, it persisted many different widgets to the MySQL instance we created earlier.
-Let's return our focus back to the Ansible operator to perform a data snapshot of the database.
+When the app starts up, it persists many different widgets to the MySQL instance we created earlier.
+Let's return our focus back to the Ansible operator to perform a backup of the database.

 ## 8 Back up the MySQL Database
 ### 8.1 MysqlBackup Overview